-In the third quarter of 2017, Cellnex France and Bouygues Telecom agreed to increase the number of infrastructures to be acquired by Cellnex up to a maximum of 600 additional urban sites in France for an amount of €170 million paid by Cellnex France, which would be gradually transferred to Cellnex France no later than 2020.
+In the third quarter of 2017, Cellnex France and Bouygues Telecom agreed to increase the number of infrastructures to be acquired by Cellnex up to a maximum of 600 additional urban sites in France for an amount of €170 million paid by Cellnex France, which have been transferred to Cellnex France.

-In December 2017, Cellnex France and Bouygues Telecom agreed to increase the perimeter of the build-to-suit agreement by 1,000 additional sites to be built by Bouygues Telecom by 2022, for an amount of €283 million to be paid by Cellnex France.
-Considering this, Cellnex France agreed in 2017 to acquire and Bouygues Telecom to build up to an aggregate maximum of 5,100 sites in France, for a total enterprise value of up to, approximately, €1,454 million to be paid by Cellnex France.
+In December 2017, Cellnex France and Bouygues Telecom agreed to increase the perimeter of the Build-to-suit agreement by 1,000 additional sites to be built by Bouygues Telecom by 2022, for an amount of \notin 283 million to be paid by Cellnex France.
+Considering this, Cellnex France agreed in 2017 to acquire and Bouygues Telecom to build up to an aggregate maximum of 5,100 sites in France, for a total enterprise value of up to, approximately, \notin 1,454 million to be paid by Cellnex France.